Skip to contentSkip to footer

 Reporting

 In order to promote parental support and dialogue, parents will be sent reports, a minimum of two times per year, to update them as to the attainment, progress and learning qualities of their child.
-These reports will be communicated home via the MyEd app.
+These reports will be communicated home via the Arbor app.

 Parent-Teacher consultations are also calendared at key points during the year to allow for dialogue to occur between teachers, students and parents, with a view to forming a working partnership to support the student’s next steps.
 However, this dialogue is also encouraged throughout the year, particularly where there are concerns about progress.
 Parents can make contact with subject teachers via the Phase Leaders (Miss Matthews, Miss French and Miss Newman), who will pass on communications and facilitate meetings with subject teachers.